-I’ve always had my eye close on Adryiano, more often on his productions and very enjoyable mix’s, but also on his ability to maintain an exciting (and relatable) persona online.
+I’ve always had my eye close on Adryiano, more often on his productions and very enjoyable mixes but also on his ability to maintain an exciting and relatable persona online.

-Throughout the course of the interview myself and Adryiano talk about social media in the current age of electronic music, the effects it has on artists, and among other things the necessary traits of a good producer.
-Oh! ..and he has provided a house-infused grooving mix to top it all off.
+Throughout the course of the interview Adryiano and I talk about the current age of social media playing a part in electronic music and the effects it has on artists.
+We also discuss the necessary traits of a good producer along with a house-infused mix provided by the artist himself.

 Elliot: Good afternoon Adryiano!
 Thanks for joining us.
 Where are you currently based at the moment?

 Adryiano: Hey there, it’s a pleasure – Thanks for having me!
 Right now (while writing this) I’m on the train from Berlin back home to Cologne.